-- Overall, the College of Science has good facilities, which are equipped with adequate physical and material resources that support students' learning experiences. - A comprehensive level of support and guidance is provided for students to enrich their learning experience. - A comprehensive induction programme is provided for newly admitted students at the university, college and department level. - The College provides a conducive environment for learning, and there are multitude of opportunities available for students to support informal learning.

-2.15 In terms of improvement, the Panel recommends that the College should:

-- revise, in collaboration with the University, the admission requirements and include programme specific criteria to assess applicants' capabilities to join the BSMath programme - conduct a thorough study to identify the reasons behind the low progression and retention rates, and develop a plan to mitigate the issue including a full revision of the requirements for English language competencies and the structure and content of the orientation programme - develop and implement efficient and balanced strategies to lower teaching loads assigned to faculty members, in order to promote research and professional development pertinent to modern teaching approaches and revise the promotion procedures in order to significantly shorten the time required to process promotion applications - implement a formal faculty induction policy for the programme and evaluate its effectiveness - ensure that specialist mathematics software, such as Mathematica and Wolfram Alpha, is made available to the programme's students - employ permanent laboratory technicians at the department level and improve the current laboratory support to adequately address the students' needs - provide students who do not attend the induction day with an alternative provision.
+- There is a functioning management information system that supports faculty members and students and enhances programme delivery. - A robust system, including effective policies and procedures, is consistently implemented to ensure the security of learner records and accuracy of results. - The College of Science has good facilities, which are equipped with adequate physical and material resources that support students' learning experiences. - A comprehensive level of support and guidance that enriches their learning experience for provided to students. - There is a comprehensive induction programme that is provided for newly admitted students at the university, college and department levels. - The environment is conducive to learning and multitude of opportunities are available for students to support informal learning. - 2.16 In terms of improvement, the Panel recommends that the College should: - revise, in collaboration with the University, the admission requirements and include programme specific criteria to assess applicants' capabilities to join the BSSOR programme - conduct a thorough study to identify the reasons behind the low progression and retention rates, and develop a plan to mitigate the issue including a full revision of the requirements for English language competencies and the structure and content of the orientation programme - develop and implement efficient and balanced strategies to lower teaching loads assigned to faculty members in order to promote research and adopt modern teaching approaches, and revise the promotion procedures in order to significantly shorten the time required to process promotion applications - implement a formal faculty induction policy for the programme and evaluate its effectiveness - ensure that specialist statistical software is made available to the programme students - employ permanent laboratory technicians at the department level and improve the current laboratory support to adequately address the students' needs - provide students who do not attend the induction day with an alternative provision.